-Luigi slid down the ladder into the well, wondering why that other Toad had been crying so much, he couldn't get any coherent words out of him, just a direction, leading down the well to wherever it finished.
-Luigi was feeling a little more confident now for he had successfully captured many Portrait Ghosts and Boos although at the cost of personal injury.
-There were three long claw marks raked all the way down his back and his entire body was aching strongly.
+Luigi slid down the ladder into the well, wondering why that other Toad had been crying so much.
+He couldn't get any coherent words out of him; just a direction, leading down the well to wherever it finished.
+Luigi was feeling a little more confident now he had successfully captured many Portrait Ghosts and Boos although at the cost of personal injury.
+There were three long claw marks raked all the way down his back and his entire body ached strongly.
 However, Luigi could and would stand the pain if it meant that Mario would be freed.
 And yet, he still hadn't seen him with his own eyes.
 He breathed heavily, feeling the weight of the Poltergust 3000 rest uncomfortably from his shoulders.

 "Are you down here, Mario?" he whispered to himself.
 "Mario, where are you?
 I know you're here somewhere.
 Please... wherever you are, I'm coming for you."